 What Is Xanax?

-Alprazolam, sold under the brand name Xanax, treats anxiety disorders and panic disorder (sudden attacks of extreme fear and worry about these attacks).
+Alprazolam, sold under the brand name Xanax, treats anxiety disorders and panic disorders (sudden attacks of extreme fear and worry about these attacks).
 Alprazolam is in a class of drugs named benzodiazepines.
 Alprazolam may be habit-forming; learn more about Xanax addiction here.

 Xanax works by decreasing abnormal excitement in the brain.
 Do not let anyone else take your medication because alprazolam is a controlled substance if you are taking this drug.